leo-project/notes/leofs/clients/ruby/Quick Start LeoFS Access Using Ruby-Client.md

    end
 ```

-###Head Object
+###Head an object
-Files in Amazon S3 & LeoFS are called ``objects`` and are stored in buckets.
+Files in Amazon-S3 and LeoFS are called ``objects`` and are stored in buckets.
 A specific object is referred to by its key (i.e., name) and holds data.
 Here, we create a new object with the key name, ``HEAD`` request is metadata of that object.

 e.g. ContentLength, ETag, ContentType etc..
 For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/S3/S3Object.html#head-instance_method).